shntnu/matric-vm/README.md

 Other notes
 1. Run `git lfs install` in each repo that needs it, and then `git lfs fetch` and ``git lfs pull` to actually get the files
 2. Run `sudo chown 777 -R` on any directory you want to access but can't.
-The sudo password seems to be the same as for RStudio.
+The sudo password is the same as for RStudio.
 3. Gzip is not automatically available with the `arrow` package.
 You will need to do this
 ```r
 Sys.setenv(ARROW_S3="ON")